cgwire/zou/docs/configuration.md

 ## Swift Storage

-If you want to store you previews in a Swift backend, add the following variables (Only Auth 2.0 and 3.0 is supported).
+If you want to store your previews in a Swift backend, add the following variables (Only Auth 2.0 and 3.0 are supported).

 * `FS_BACKEND`: Set this variable with "swift"
 * `FS_BUCKET_PREFIX`: A prefix for your bucket/container names.